Posted on: January 17th, 2014 - General Information

 Under Carnival’s wide-ranging waste-management guidelines, solid waste is processed and incinerated on board whenever possible.
 Otherwise, it is sent to an approved shoreside facility for treatment, recycling or disposal.
 Materials to be recycled are compacted, crushed or baled, and stored on board until they can be offloaded to an approved vendor for disposal.
 As a result of these efforts, Carnival’s recycling program consistently achieves a high recycling rate.

-Prior to sending waste to a facility, Carnival’s environmental department conducts a thorough inspection, including a review of insurance, licenses and procedures, of each vendor to ensure that they are in full compliance with local, state and federal environmental regulations.
+Prior to sending waste to a facility, Carnival’s environmental department reviews each vendor to ensure that they are in full compliance with local, state and federal environmental regulations.

 The line also involves its guests in the recycling program.
 Specially marked containers are placed throughout the ships to encourage guests to dispose of different materials in a manner that facilitates sorting and recovery.
 Carnival’s recycling program consists of recycling plastic, glass, aluminum, scrap metal, cooking oil, petroleum oil, metal, toner cartridges, electronics, refrigerants and photo processing liquids.
 Biomedical waste is incinerated or sent to an approved shoreside facility.
 Special bins for cans, newspaper, and paper are housed at the company’s Miami headquarters, as well.

 Carnival has also established a donation program which consists of donating items such as furniture, refrigerators, bed frames, cribs, pillows, linens, blankets, clothing, shoes, baby care items, non-medicinal medical supplies, toys, bikes and other recreational items, printers, cassette players, televisions, bathrobes, towels, shower curtains, small kitchen appliances, china, utensils, strollers, wheelchairs, and fans.